philihp/philihp.github.io/pgp.md

 ## Policy

 I will only issue cert levels of level 0x10 (Generic certification), for the points listed here: [gpg --ask-cert-level considered harmful](https://debian-administration.org/users/dkg/weblog/98).

+My signature will be indefinite if your key expires in less than 2 years.